 Class members must meet the following criteria:

-- They owned a vehicle that was booted by Maximum Booting in Union City, Georgia, between June 15, 2012, and November 7, 2025.
+- They owned a vehicle that Maximum Booting booted in Union City, Georgia, between June 15, 2012, and Nov.
+7, 2025.

 How to claim a class action rebate

-Settlement administrator's mailing address: Maximum Booting Settlement c/o Atticus Administration LLC, PO Box 64053, St. Paul, MN 55164
+Settlement administrator's mailing address: Maximum Booting Settlement, c/o Atticus Administration LLC, PO Box 64053, St. Paul, MN 55164

 The claim deadline is May 5, 2026.